Access Channel Policies

 - Approve, deny or edit community billboard content

-- Enforce access channel policies
+- Enforce Fargo Access 68 policies

 A citizen who disagrees with a decision made the program director should first contact the director to outline his/her concerns.
 If the citizen is unsatisfied with the outcome of this discussion, he/she may complete a grievance form that can be obtained from the programming director.
 This form must be completed and delivered to the programming director within 30 days of the discussion with the program director.